google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 });
 ```

 The code intercepts the request and checks if the URL starts with the address of the weather API.
 If it does we'll use  [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make the request.
-When the response is returned, our code opens the cache, clones the response, stores it in the cache, and finally returns the response to the original requestor.
+Once the response is returned, our code opens the cache, clones the response, stores it in the cache, and finally returns the response to the original requestor.

 Our app won't work offline quite yet.
 We've implemented caching and retrieval for the app shell, but even though we're caching the data, the app doesn't yet check the cache to see if it has any weather data.